dinasv/CSBFinder/README.md

 ....
 ```

-### Input file with functional information of homology group IDs
+### Input file with functional information of gene orthology group IDs
+Functional description of gene orthology groups will appear in the legend (User Interface) or in the output catalog file (when clicking on the "Save" button in the User Interface, or when executing via Command Line)

-- Optional input file
+- This is an optional input file
+- The path to this file is provided in:
+    - User Interface: In the dialog opened after clicking on the "Run" button
-- Its name is indicated using the "-cog-info" option
+    - Command Line: "-cog-info" option
-- Information from this file will be printed in the catalog output file, as the functional description of CSB genes

 This file should use the following format:
 ```